 Meetings

-Please join us at our Quarterly Meetings!
+Please join us at our Community Meetings!
 Each 1.5 hour meeting features a special guest speaker, a local producer and food provider, and committee and business updates.
 If you can't join in, you can read about them below!
-Meetings are currently held virtually on Zoom.

 The Frederick County Food Council is run by an incredible team of dedicated volunteers.
 If you would like to get involved, please fill out the form below.